 Skin changes on the legs and ankles, such as chronic redness, brown spots, and/or a thickening and hardening of the skin on the legs and ankles

-The major insurance carriers are also much more likely to approve treatment if these symptoms interfere in your life in some way, such as causing you to have to take frequent breaks during the day to elevate your legs in order for you to complete your work and perform your daily activities of living.
+The major insurance carriers are also much more likely to approve treatment if these symptoms interfere in your life in some way, such as causing you to have to take frequent breaks during the day to elevate your legs for you to complete your work and perform your daily activities of living.

 Insurance carriers also usually want to know that you have tried other methods of controlling your symptoms, such as periodically elevating your legs, wearing medical grade compression stockings for a period of 6 weeks to 3 months, and taking over-the-counter pain medications such as Acetaminophen (Tylenol), Ibuprofen (Motrin/Advil), or Naproxen (Aleve), without attaining sufficient relief of your symptoms.
-If you have not tried any or all of these methods prior to your ultrasound mapping appointment, you may need to complete a trial of conservative measures such as these before your insurance will consider your treatment.
-We will be happy to discuss the specific requirements of your insurance company, as well as make recommendations on compression hosiery that will meet your insurance company’s requirements if a trial period of compression stocking use is necessary.
+If you have not tried any or all of these methods before your ultrasound mapping appointment, you may need to complete a trial of conservative measures such as these before your insurance will consider your treatment.
+We will be happy to discuss the specific requirements of your insurance company, as well as make recommendations on compression hosiery that will meet your insurance company’s needs if a trial period of compression stocking use is necessary.

-The vast majority of our patients at Vincent Vein Center are able to use their insurance benefits towards the treatment of their venous insufficiency.
+The vast majority of our patients at Vincent Vein Center can use their insurance benefits towards the treatment of their venous insufficiency.
 We will be happy to give you more information that is specific to your insurance coverage once we have been able to evaluate your insurance coverage.

 Vincent Vein Center also employs staff members who are specifically devoted to checking benefits and attaining pre-approval for your treatment.
 Once we’ve diagnosed your condition and determined your care plan, we’ll explain to you what insurance will and will not cover (Medicaid not accepted), and we’ll obtain any necessary authorizations before you begin treatment.
 Our goal is for our patients to fully understand their financial obligations, if any, prior to beginning treatment.